jagennath-hari/CUDA-Accelerated-Visual-Inertial-Odometry-Fusion/README.md

 # CUDA-Accelerated-Visual-Inertial-Odometry-Fusion
-Harness the power of GPU acceleration for fusing visual odometry and IMU data with an advanced Unscented Kalman Filter (UKF) implementation.
-Developed in C++ and utilizing CUDA, cuBLAS, and cuSOLVER, this system offers unparalleled real-time performance in state and covariance estimation for robotics and autonomous system applications.
+Harness GPU acceleration for advanced visual odometry and IMU data fusion with our Unscented Kalman Filter (UKF) implementation.
+Developed with C++ and powered by CUDA, cuBLAS, and cuSOLVER, our system delivers unmatched real-time performance in state and covariance estimation for robotics applications.
+Integrated with ROS 2 for seamless sensor data management, it ensures high-efficiency and scalable solutions for complex robotic systems, making it ideal for a wide range of autonomous system applications.

 ## 🏁 Dependencies
 1) NVIDIA Driver ([Official Download Link](https://www.nvidia.com/download/index.aspx))